Mikeblanchard/Covid_Project/README.md

 **Description of The Anlaysis Phase of the Project:**

-Upon completion of the data exploration, we will analyze our data against the Key Performance Indicators(KPIs)* that we have identified as areas of interest in our analysis.
-During our analysis, we will also be applyinng Tableau to visualize the relationships that exist within our dataset, and to showcase the KPIs of interest.
+Upon completion of the data exploration, we will analyze our data against the Key Performance Indicators (KPIs)* that we have identified as areas of interest in our analysis.
+To visualize the results of our analysis, we will use Tableau to display the relationships that exist within our dataset, and to showcase the KPIs of interest.

 #### **KPIs*:**